caseycarroll/caseycarroll.github.io/_posts/2023-04-16-scroll-top-component.md

 Wow.
 We just wasted a lot of time iterating through solutions to a problem that has already been solved.
 We don't need JavaScript or CSS.
 We don't need any code at all!

 ## What did we learn?
-The greatest rule of engineering is to find the simplest solution.
-Sometimes the solution is to do nothing at all.
+One of my guiding principles as an engineer is to favor simpler solutions.
+In some cases, the solution is to do nothing or pass the responsibility to something else.
 In our busy world of JS frameworks and fancy design mockups, it's easy to lose sight of what he browser provides us out of the box.

-Before building a feature, take a moment to step back and ask if the browser already gives it to you.
+Before building a feature, step back and ask if the browser already gives it to you.
 Don't be afraid to reveal this to your product manager or designers.
-They may learn something new and change their perspective.
+They may learn something new that changes their perspective.
 This could influence how they come up with features in the future.
 Ideally you'll end up with less work for everyone.

 Leverage the browser and do less!